judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/EXAM.md

 - used to decrypt msgs with a matching public key
 - is kept secret

-Public key kan blive delt ud til alle, og private key bliver hold hemmelig.
-Brugere kan så enkryptere data med public key og verificere digitale signaturer.
+Public key kan blive delt ud til alle, og private key bliver holdt hemmelig.
+Brugere kan så kryptere data med public key og verificere digitale signaturer.
 Digitale signaturer kan blive lavet med private key.

 **Digital signatures** - content is digitally signed with an individual’s private key and is verified by the individual’s public key

 **Encryption** - content is encrypted using an individual’s public key and can only be decrypted with the individual’s private key

 #### Foreskelle
-Shared-secret bruger en nøgle til at enkryptere og dekryptere.
+Shared-secret bruger en nøgle til at kryptere og dekryptere.
 Public-private-key benytter en til hver.

 ### How can public-private key cryptography be used to ensure the integrity and authenticity of a message
 ![](.\img\exam\2nope.PNG)

-at sørge for at data'en der krypteres, sendes og modtages, er komplet.
+Ved at sørge for at data'en der krypteres, sendes og modtages, er komplet.
 Eks. en person modtager data, og data'en kun kan dekrypteres hvis den er komplet.

 Digitale signaturer.